DETENTION LAWYER ONTARIO • ARREST LAWYER ONTARIO

 In situations of a high expectation of privacy, police do not get an ancillary search power to perform an arrest.
 An arrest may be unlawful if performed in a residence without an arrest warrant granting the power to enter the residence.

 2. Racial profiling can't be underlying reason for detention

-Racial profiling need not be conscious, and is now well accepted by Canadian court to be a daily reality that visible minorities throughout Canada can be subject to through unwarranted police stops and questioning.
-While it might be difficult to prove in court, where there is at least circumstantial evidence that the origins of an arrest or detention lie in racial profiling, courts may be inclined to exclude evidence and dismiss charges.
+Racial profiling need not be conscious, and is now well accepted by Canadian courts to be a daily reality that visible minorities throughout Canada can be subject to through unwarranted police stops and questioning.
+While it might be difficult to prove in court, where there is at least circumstantial evidence that the origins of a detention or arrest lie in racial profiling, courts may be inclined to exclude evidence and dismiss charges.

 3. A pretext traffic stop can't be used to question or search for evidence of other offences

 While police possess broad powers to conduct traffic stops, such as to check licence and insurance details without outward signs of an offence, such stops can't improperly be merely a pretext through which to engage in a probing exploration of suspected criminal conduct.